daiLlew/kalah-api/README.md

 }
 ````
 A player can only execute a move successfully on their turn.
 If you attempt to make a move during the other players
-turn you'll get an error response similar to:
+turn or you make an invalid move you'll get an error response similar to:

 ````json
 {